 Multilingual graduates with a firm grasp of business and marketing are highly sought-after in the global job market.
 Bringing together these valuable skills, our course in International Management Studies with European Languages and Society is perfect preparation for a range of exciting career opportunities.

-The course combines key aspects of business with the opportunity to study Spanish and/or French.
+The course combines key aspects of Business, Management and/or Marketing with the opportunity to study Spanish and/or French.
 Alongside your language studies, you’ll learn about the economic, political, social and cultural environment in which international business is conducted.
 You’ll also have the freedom to learn an additional language, or take modules in Law, Politics, Accountancy or Economics – tailoring the specifics of your course to match your own personal ambitions.

-As a student, you’ll benefit from the University of Stirling’s combined excellence in teaching both modern languages and business, and everything you learn will be put into practice thanks to extensive opportunities to study and work in Spain, Latin America, or a French-speaking country.
+As a student, you’ll benefit from the University of Stirling’s combined excellence in teaching both modern languages and Business, Management and Marketing.
+Everything you learn will be put into practice thanks to extensive opportunities to study and work in Latin America, Spain, France or another French-speaking country.
 This time abroad gives you a chance to experience just how valuable your new language and business skills truly are, even before you graduate.

 Top reasons to study with us

 #1 We're ranked 3rd in Scotland and Top 15 for Business, Management and Marketing (The Guardian University Guide 2021)